 If it’s going to take some time before you can go bankrupt – perhaps you want to wait for a divorce settlement, or you need to move first, or you have to save up the fees – then here are some tips to help you get through this period:

 - try not to use any more credit.
-See Can you go bankrupt soon after getting a loan? – but apply a bit of perspective.
 Using your credit card to put some petrol in your car isn’t a problem, applying for new credit card isn’t a good idea.